 Participants will be led through a comprehensive review of analysis practices, from initial principles through to more advanced techniques that are used in transaction analysis.

 As part of their work on this course participants model transactions based on real-life companies and scenarios.

-The participants will undertake an adjusted present value (“APV”) analysis to determine where value has been created in the LBO transaction, using an APV model and finally look at recovery analysis for a failed LBO transaction.
+The participants will then undertake an adjusted present value (“APV”) analysis to determine where value has been created in the LBO transaction using an APV model and finally look at a recovery analysis for a failed LBO transaction.

-Case Study: The participants will use a variety of case studies and exercises during the last two days, based on publicly quoted and generic businesses.
+Case Study: The participants will use a variety of case studies and exercises during the two days, based on publically quoted and generic companies.

 Each participant should bring a laptop with USB port to the course to facilitate modelling work.